nginx-shib/nginx-http-shibboleth/CONFIG.rst

 sub-request response back to the client.
 As such, this module does not fully comply with the FastCGI authorizer specification.
-However, for Shibboleth, these two factors are inconsequential as only HTTP redirections and HTTP headers (cookies) are used for authentication to succeed.
+However, for Shibboleth, these two factors are inconsequential as only HTTP redirections and HTTP headers (cookies) are used for authentication to succeed and, only HTTP headers (attributes/variables) are required to be passed onto a backend application from the Shibboleth authorizer.

 Shibboleth SP with FastCGI Support